Ismail El Haddad

-Ismail El Haddad (born 3 August 1990) is a Moroccan professional footballer who plays for Al-Khor as a winger.
+Ismail El Haddad (born 3 August 1990) is a Moroccan professional footballer who plays as a winger.
 He is one of the fastest players in the Moroccan league.
 His ability with the ball in his foot is super powerful and fast inside the box.
 He played a very big role for Wydad Casablanca to win the CAF Champions League.
-His ability to score also and assist his teammates is very consistent.

 Career

 In December 2020, he joined Qatar Stars League club Al-Khor.